BenWinchester/HEATDesalination/README.md

 ## Acknowledgements
 This repository uses code developed by the [CLOVER-energy](https://github.com/CLOVER-energy) team by Winchester et al. [(2022)](#3).
 Thanks to all at the [@CLOVER-energy/clover-development-team](https://github.com/orgs/CLOVER-energy/teams/clover-development-team) for their work.

-## Downloading HEATDesalination
+## 1. Downloading HEATDesalination

-`heat-desalination` is best installed from [pypi](https://pypi.org/project/heat-desalination/):
+`HEATDesalination` is best installed from [pypi](https://pypi.org/project/heat-desalination/):

 ```bash
 python -m pip install heat-desalination
 ```

 should be run from a terminal or powershell window.
-This will fetch and install the latest version of `heat-desalination` along with all of its dependencies. `heat-desalination` runs best in [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+This will fetch and install the latest version of `HEATDesalination` along with all of its dependencies. `HEATDesalination` runs best in [Python 3.10](https://www.python.org/downloads/release/python-3100/).

 ### Working as a developer

 If you wish to help develop and work on the project, or, if you have any modifications that you wish to make to the code, the best approach is to run a git clone of the reposiroty.
 This will ensure that you have an up-to-date copy of the code which you can use to make changes, push commits and open pull requests within the repository:

 ```bash
 git clone https://github.com/BenWinchester/HEATDesalination